telefonicaid/fiware-orion/doc/manuals/contribution_guidelines.md

     * All the participants in the discussion have provided a `LGTM` general comment (LGTM = Looks good to me)
  * Self-merging is not allowed (except in rare and justified circumstances)

+Some additional remarks to take into account when contributing with new PRs:

+* PR must include not only code contributions, but their corresponding pieces of documentation (new or modifications to existing one) and tests
+* PR modifications must pass full regression based on existing test (unit, functional, memory, e2e) in addition to whichever new test added due to the new functionality
+* PR should be of an appropriated size that makes review achievable.
+Too large PRs could be closed with a "please, redo the work in smaller pieces" without any further discussing

 ## Filesystem layout guidelines

 ### Directory layout